marcozennaro/tropo_paper/paper.md

 Launching the scripts we obtained \autoref{fig:Sigfox-map}
 and \autoref{fig:Gradient-Sigfox}.

+![Map of the node in Albufeira (PT), the gateawy in Grand Canary (ES) and the launching site of the closest radiosonde in Casablanca, Morocco. \label{fig:Sigfox-map}](map-sigfox-v6.png)

 \autoref{fig:Sigfox-map}
 shows that the nearest radiosonde is in Casablanca, Morocco.
 In
 \autoref{fig:Gradient-Sigfox}